teadetime/softdesFinal/index.md

 ## Project Evolution
 Our original goals for this project were centered around making the scheduling process entirely automatic.
 This would allow students to basically see many different permutations of their schedule and see if ceratin choices significantly limited their options or potential to graduate.

 It became clear early on that while this may have been possible, we lacked a lot of data that would make this data useful.
-We scoped the project down to an assistant that would help students understand which courses they needed to take for requirements and would easily let them store different variations.
-This was a logical choice because it was more realistic and would require almost the exact same architecture.
+We scoped the project down to an assistant that would help students understand which courses they needed to take for requirements, would let students build schedules iteratively, providing advice and recommendations along the way, adn would easily let students store different variations of their custom schedules.
+This was a logical choice because it was more realistic and would require a similar architecture, but would be a more usable and useful end product.
 This meant that moving forward we wouldn't need to do a complete redesign to implement more automatic approaches.

-By the time of our first code review we had succesfully parsed all of the major requirements and courses form Olin's site.
-We had a rough idea of how we would store and build schedules but no code.
-By our second review we had written out a large amount of background and helper funcitons that allowed us to interact with course and requirement data, as well as user input.
-From this point we worked to flesh outa workflow that users could viably use to build schedules, leading to most recent design changes reagrding what information and controls the user has while running the program.
+By the time of our first code review we had successfully parsed all of the major requirements and courses form Olin's site.
+We had a rough idea of how we would store and build schedules, but no code or structure.
+By our second review we had written out a large amount of background and helper functions that allowed us to interact with course and requirement data, as well as user input.
+From this point we worked to flesh out a backend and frontend workflow that users would interact with to build their schedules, leading to most recent design changes regarding what information and controls would be presented to users while running the program and building their schedules, semester by semester.

 _Why a command line tool?_

 Originally there were plans to build a formal gui for this tool.
 These plans were shelved as we built the core of the application.
-We also feel that a Command line tool in this application is actually very usable so have devoted efforts elsewhere.
-In the future we would consider making a GUI as it would make this tool easier and more logical to use.
+We also feel that a Command line tool in this application is actually quite usable, and enables us to devote efforts elsewhere, mainly to core functionality.
+In the future we may consider making a GUI, perhaps a web-based one, as it would make this tool more accessible to use.

 ## What we Learned
-**Scheduling is hard!** One of the larest roadblocks we ran into was the fact that courses aren't consistentyl offered year to year at Olin.
-This information is necessary to make this process more automated.
+**Scheduling is hard!** By far the biggest and still unresolved challenge we faced is that courses are not consistently offered on a semester by semester or even year by year basis at Olin.
+This information is absolutely necessary to make this program usable, let alone completely automating the process.
 There is also nto data for us to take into account for classes that may be offered at the same time during the day.
-We actually had to register for classes while working on this project, it seems that in many cases student's aren't particularly worried with how the rest of course fit in but more how they can get the courses they want.
+We actually had to register for classes while working on this project, it seems that in many cases students aren't particularly worried with how the rest of course fit in, in the big picture but more how they can get the courses they want.

 ## The Future
-We tried to design our program and data structures in a way that could be expanded and moved to potentially other colleges.
+We tried to design our program and data structures in a way that could be scaled to other colleges' courses and scheduling systems.
 Whether this is practical is an entirely different matter.
-Olin has a very unique set of requirements but with little adaptation this could be applied to other school's courses and majors.
+Olin has a very unique set of requirements but with little adaptation this could certainly be applied to other school's courses and majors.
 Development is going to pause on this project as we have other responsibilities at the moment.
+The biggest change we would add on top of the current system, if we had the time, would be to check for inconsistent course offerings depending on the semester & year.
+That would make a huge difference in the usability of the software.

 ## Implementation information
 TODO: